TIBCOSoftware/snappydata/docs/programming_guide/udf_and_udaf.md

 !!!
 Note
 	Place the jars used for creating persistent UDFs in a shared location (NFS, HDFS etc.) if you are configuring multiple leads for high availability.
 The same jar is used for DDL replay while the standby lead becomes the active lead.

-After defining a UDF you can bundle the UDF class in a JAR file and create the function by using `./bin/snappy-sql` of SnappyData.
+After defining a UDF you can bundle the UDF class in a JAR file and create the function by using `./bin/snappy-sql` of TIBCO ComputeDB.
 This creates a persistent entry in the catalog after which, you use the UDF.

 ```pre
 CREATE FUNCTION udf_name AS qualified_class_name RETURNS data_type USING JAR '/path/to/file/udf.jar'